w3c/wai-tutorials/source/menus/flyout.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-## Add functionality
+## Improving the menu

 ### Mouse users

-Hiding a submenu until the cursor of a mouse (or another pointing device) hovers over the first-level menu item can be done by CSS alone.
+CSS can be used to show submenus when their parent menu is hovered.
 However, this method has the disadvantage that the menu immediately snaps back once the cursor leaves the hovered element.

 {::nomarkdown}
 <%= code_start('','CSS') %>